AnthonyChua20/Portfolio/README.md

 📌 Project Overview

-This project is the backend of my personal portfolio website, built using the MERN stack.
+This project is the backend service for my personal portfolio website, built using the MERN stack.

-It exposes a RESTful API for managing notes and demonstrates backend fundamentals such as CRUD operations, middleware usage, database integration, and basic API security.
+It exposes a RESTful API for managing notes (used as portfolio content) and demonstrates core backend engineering concepts such as CRUD operations, middleware usage, database integration, and basic API security practices.

-The project was designed to be simple, clean, and easy to extend, while following real-world backend structure and best practices.
+The project was intentionally designed to be clean, modular, and easy to extend, following real-world backend structure and best practices.

 🛠️ Tech Stack